khurramkhang/WebHookDemoServer/README.md

 # WebHookDemoServer
 Web hook demo server
-This was presented in EPiServer UK ascend to dem a server publishing changes to EPiServer CMS site
+This was presented in EPiServer UK ascend to demo a server publishing changes for a subscriber (EPiServer CMS site)